Dark Web Monitoring

 Offer breach monitoring as a service

-Dark-web monitoring is something clients understand and value — a clear, client-facing service you can include or sell.
+Dark-web monitoring is something clients understand and value.
+It’s a clear, client-facing service you can include or sell.

 Show clients you’re watching

-Even when nothing’s wrong, the fact that you’re monitoring — and would catch it — is part of what they’re paying you for.
+Even when nothing’s wrong, the fact that you’re watching, and would catch it, is part of what they’re paying for.

 Keep breaches out of your queue